Neoteroi/essentials-configuration/README.md

 ## Overview

-`essentials-configuration` provides a way to handle configuration roots composed of different layers, such as configuration files and environmental variables.
+`essentials-configuration` provides a way to handle configuration roots composed of different layers, such as configuration files and environment variables.
 Layers are applied in order and can override each others' values, enabling different scenarios like configuration by environment and system instance.

 ## Supported sources:
+* **toml** files
 * **yaml** files
 * **json** files
 * **ini** files
-* environmental variables
+* environment variables
 * dictionaries
 * keys and values
 * [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts), using [essentials-configuration-keyvault](https://github.com/Neoteroi/essentials-configuration-keyvault)